-People born between 1945 and 1965 are considered “baby boomers,” a generation group that’s also five times more likely to have hepatitis C than other people.
-In fact, they make up three-quarters of the population diagnosed with hep C. This is often why you’ll hear the Centers for Disease Control and Prevention (CDC) recommend baby boomers get routine testing for hepatitis C.
+People born between 1945 and 1965 are considered “baby boomers,” a generation group that’s also more likely to have hepatitis C than other people.
+In fact, they make up three-quarters of the population diagnosed with hep C. This is often why you’ll hear the recommend baby boomers get routine testing for hepatitis C.

 There are cultural, historical, and social stigmas attached to both the age group and the disease, and there’s no one single reason why this generation is at a higher risk for hepatitis C. Let’s look at all the possible reasons, from blood transfusions to drug use, treatment options, and how to find support.